ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 - If there is no consensus among voting members on whether a vote should be open or secret, the vote will be by secret ballot.

 The IAB chair will then determine whether to use the Normal or Expedited process.

 ## Normal Process

-The chair of the IAB will typically follow the following process:
+The IAB chair (or executive director on the instructions of the chair) will typically follow the following process:

 - If the request for a vote comes from an external source (e.g., the NomCom provides its IESG slate for confirmation), then, as soon as possible after receiving the request, the IAB chair adds the vote topic to the agenda of the next IAB teleconference.
-If the next meeting is less than 48 hours away, the chair should instead add the topic to the following teleconference.
+If the next meeting is less than 24 hours away, the chair should instead add the topic to the following teleconference.

 - The chair emails the list of voting members to announce the date of the